19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Encounters/Random Encounters.md

 Not all encounters are assumed to be monsters.
 Some could be environmental, perhaps the onset of a crumbling cavern.
 Some may even be helpful, like a wandering merchant.
 Remember to check [Monster Reactions](../../Game%20Procedures/Social%20Procedures/Monster%20Reactions.md), or [Social Reactions](../../Game%20Procedures/Social%20Procedures/Social%20Reactions.md), whichever is more appropriate.

+Unintelligent monsters make [Morale Checks](Morale.md#Morale%20Checks) to decide if they flee when things get hairy.

 ## Overland Distance

 Have the *Scout* PC make a [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md), with a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) equal to 10 + (creature's [Level](../../Player%20Characters/Progression/Level.md)).